 ECON 6520 Multinational Firms: International Trade and Investment (3 credits)

-POLS 6710 Foundations of the Politics of International Economic Relations (3 credits)
+POLS 6630 Foundations of International Organizations (3 credits)

 LAW One course to be selected from the alternatives listed below under Elective Courses - Law (3 credits)